 You may be tempted to give your dog Diclofenac.
 Many dog owners can’t bear to see their beloved pet suffer.
-If your dog is suffering from arthritis, you may want to offer them something to relieve swelling and pain.
+If your dog is dealing with arthritis, you may want to offer them something to relieve swelling and pain.

-According to the FDA Diclofenac is for human consumption only, though on rare occasions you will find vets that will prescribe this medication for dogs with eye inflammation under strict dosages and directions.
+According to the FDA Diclofenac is for human consumption only, though on rare occasions you will find veterinarians that will prescribe this medication for dogs with eye inflammation under strict dosages and directions.

 Diclofenac is not safe for dogs.
 When a dog ingests a human dose of this medication it can be fatal.